Zhaopudark/PSComputerManagementZp/Docs/APIs/README.md

     Add a path to the current machine level `$Env:PATH`.
     Before adding, the function will check and de-duplicate the current machine level `$Env:PATH`.
-    The default behavior is to prepending.
-If the switch `-IsAppend` is specified, the path will be appended.
+    The default behavior is to prepend.
+It can be changed by the given the switch `-IsAppend`.
+    If the path already exists, it will be moved to the head or the tail according to `-IsAppend`.
 - **Parameter** `$Path`

     The path to be appended.